 The purchasing group consists of Hong Kong-based renewable- energy power-plant builder National Modern Energy Holdings Ltd., which owns 51 percent, and Japanese investment firm Sun Investment.
 The Swedish manufacturer would be entering a market that includes the Chevrolet Volt, made by former Saab owner General Motors Co.
-(GM), and Fisker Automotive Inc.’s $103,000 Karma hybrid gasoline-electric sports car, models that have been the subject of U.S. probes following vehicle fires.
+(GM:US), and Fisker Automotive Inc.’s $103,000 Karma hybrid gasoline-electric sports car, models that have been the subject of U.S. probes following vehicle fires.

 Competing suitors for Saab included Jinhua, China-based Zhejiang Youngman Lotus Automobile, which was in talks since at least February and made a revised bid exceeding 4 billion kronor ($567 million) as late as June 8.
 Anne-Marie Pouteaux and Hans Bergqvist, Saab’s bankruptcy administrators, said early in 2012 that a half-dozen parties had shown interest in buying the company.

 Kai Johan Jiang, founder and main owner of National Modern Energy Holdings, will become chief executive officer of National Electric Vehicle Sweden, spokesman Bergman said on a call with reporters.